Global Header

 • Discover why Bluehost simplifies domain registration with free domain offers, wide TLD options and expert support.

-The moment someone sees your domain, they make a judgment—about your brand, your credibility and your purpose.
-That tiny ending after the dot?
+The moment someone sees your domain, they make a judgment about your brand, your credibility and your purpose.
+That tiny ending after the final dot?
 It plays a bigger role than most realize.

 Today’s web isn’t just about .com.
-With an ever-expanding list of TLDs, you can build a domain that speaks directly to your niche, audience or location.
-From .tech for innovators to .shop for online stores, your choice of TLD is your first chance to stand out.
+With an ever-expanding list of top level domains, you can build a domain that speaks directly to your niche, audience or location.
+From .tech for innovators to .shop for online stores, your choice of TLD is your first chance to enhance brand identity.

-In this guide, you’ll learn what TLDs really mean—and how to choose one that works hard for your brand.
+In this guide, you’ll learn what TLD meaning really is and how to choose one that works hard for your brand.

 What is a top level domain (TLD)?

 A top level domain (TLD) is the last part of a domain name, like .com or .org.
-It helps identify the purpose, region or category of a website within the DNS hierarchy.
+It helps identify the purpose, region or category of a website within the domain name system (DNS) hierarchy.

 Let’s explore how different TLDs shape your domain identity, impact SEO and influence user trust.